small-tech/site.js/README.md

   - `--domain`: The main domain to serve (defaults to system hostname if not specified).

   - `--aliases`: Comma-separated list of additional domains to obtain TLS certificates for and respond to.
 These domains point to the main domain via a 302 redirect.
+Note that as of 13.0.0, the _www_ alias is not added automatically.
+To specify it, you can use the shorthand form:`--aliases=www`

 #### For the `serve` command: